rsrjohnson/CS6307Assignment1/README.md

 # CS6307Assignment1
-Repo for CS6307 Assignment 1 - Design of a Relational Data Model for a University Enrollment System
+Repo for CS6307 Project 1 - Design of a Relational Data Model for a University Enrollment System

 ## ER-Diagram